M-vdBerg/ProjectEuler/README.md

 # ProjectEuler
-Examples for solving problems from projecteuler.net
+Examples for solving problems from projecteuler.net to learn python